 The states of individual services — stopped, running, starting, stopping, failed — are the domain of the

 avoidance of continually regenerated ephemera: Things such as mount@, fsck@, and ttylogin@ services are not stored in non-persistent storage and regenerated on the fly over and over again.
 Taking a leaf out of the BSD books, they are stored persistently and re-generated when the source information actually changes.
-See the roadmap for what's in store when it comes to automating this.
+Conversion is performed by a system of semi-automated conversion tools.

 properly designed dæmon management: As for BSD users (q.v.).